aztecrex/engineer-site/src/articles/host-it-on-aws.md

 ## But It's Not Free

 Cost is an important consideration choosing a hosting architecture.
-The GitHub Pages option was free but in this design, there will be a few service costs
+The GitHub Pages option was free.
+In this design, there will be a few service costs.

 ### Storage